IN-DEPTH ANALYSIS

 • Wait for the approval

-Once you complete the application, LendingPoint will evaluate your information and decide within minutes.
+Once you complete the application, LendingPoint will evaluate your information and decide within minutes in many cases, although some applicants may be asked for additional documentation before final approval.
 If you get approved, you can expect to receive the funds as early as the next business day.

 Terms and Fees